 Unless otherwise stated, all tests shall take place under the following normal test conditions.

 The standard operating parameters depend very much on the type of the radar.
-If a special mode is used for measurement this shall be noted by the manufacturer.
+If a particular operating mode is used for measurement this shall be noted by the manufacturer.

 Normal temperature and humidity